sambacha/fontParts/documentation/source/objects/groups.rst

 Environment
 ===========
 * :meth:`~BaseGroups.naked` Get the environment's native Groups object.
-* :meth:`~BaseGroups.update` Inform the environment to update the Groups.
+* :meth:`~BaseGroups.changed` Inform the environment to update the Groups.

 *********